maspriyambodo/backend-go/README.md

 - Docker and Docker Compose (recommended for running the application)
 - MySQL 5.7+ or MariaDB 10.0+ (if running services locally)
 - Redis 6.0+ (if running services locally)
+- JasperServer 7.0+ or JasperReports Server (optional, for reports functionality)
 - Git

 ## Installation